One of the greatest excuses used when it comes to healthy eating is “it costs too much.”

-Look for low-fat cuts of meat, full of protein and other nutrients, such as chicken and turkey, and buy your meat in bulk.
+Look for low-fat cuts of meat, full of protein and other nutrients, such as chicken and turkey, then stock up!

 This way you’ll be able to prep meat for a variety meals, freeze/store meals and use any off-cuts for snacks.

 Buying in bulk, freezing and preparing meals will help you to save time and money.